A 55-Square-Mile Wind Farm Is Now Operating Off England's Shore

 The offshore construction project started in February 2017, and Orsted says it began onshore construction nearly two years earlier.
 The company released a video using drone and time-lapse footage to trace the large project.

 According to the industry group Global Wind Energy Council, the U.K. led the world in offshore wind capacity in 2017, with nearly 7,000 megawatts of energy production.
-Germany and China held the No. 2 and 3 spots, respectively.
+Germany and China held the Nos.
+2 and 3 spots, respectively.

 In the U.S., the first offshore wind farm was inaugurated in December 2016 when the 30-megawatt Block Island Wind Farm off of Rhode Island went into operation with five turbines.
 Other offshore wind farm projects are in the works, off the coasts of New York, Virginia and other states.